PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

 # Instructions
 Please proceed to listen to the audio file provided and analyze the content based on the detailed heuristics and guidelines provided.
 Your task is to fill out the JSON template with the relevant information based on your analysis of the audio content.
-You are provided with audio clips containing potential disinformation snippets that have been flagged by the Stage 1 LLM.
-Your tasks are:

-1. **Transcribe** the audio in the original language, capturing all spoken words, including colloquialisms, idioms, and fillers.
-2. **Translate** the transcription into English, preserving meaning, context, and cultural nuances.
-3. **Analyze** the content for disinformation, using detailed heuristics covering all disinformation categories.
-4. **Provide** detailed annotations and assemble structured output conforming to the provided JSON schema.